gegelati/gegelati-tutorial/docs/index.md

 cmake --version
 ```
 CMake version 3.12 or newer must be installed for this tutorial.
-{% details In case CMake is not installed follow the click here to display installation advice.
-(Click to expand) %}
+{% details In case CMake is not installed follow the click here to display installation advice. %}
 The latest version of CMake can be downloaded at the following URL: https://cmake.org/download/.
 For a simple installation, choose the binary version for windows.
 During the installation process, select the "ADD TO PATH FOR ALL USERS" option.